Cory Redding

-Early years
+Early life

 He was born in Houston, Texas, the son of Carl Benjamin Redding and Mary Zerlene Brantley.

 Redding played football at North Shore High School.
 In his senior year in 1999, he was named USA Today's Defensive Player of the Year and was a consensus All-American choice.
 He also excelled in track and field, winning the state Class 5A title in the discus as a junior and senior (career best toss of 193'9").

 College career

 Redding played college football for the Texas Longhorns at the University of Texas.
 During his four years there, he was a two-time All-Big 12 Conference selection and played in every game, including a string of 35 consecutive starts on the defensive line.

 He finished his collegiate career with 201 tackles (123 solos), 21 sacks (174 yards), and 53 tackles for a loss totaling 249 yards (third on the school's career-record list).